 - It treats an injury quickly as it is more specific when targeting a muscle trigger point

-Have you ever had a really hard remedial massage and the next day you feel “bruised”.
+Have you ever had a really hard remedial massage and the next day you feel “bruised”?
 That “bruised” feeling is because not only has the injured muscle tissue gone through the trauma of massage but so has the good uninjured tissue.
-With Dry Needling you will get not post treatment soreness.
+With Dry Needling, you will get no post-treatment soreness.